 To handle calendars in your national code table, you can specify "LANG=<locale_name>" in the calendar file as early as possible.
 To handle national Easter names in the calendars, "Easter=<national_name>" (for Catholic Easter) or "Paskha=<national_name>" (for Orthodox Easter) can be used.

 A special locale name exists: 'utf-8'.
-Specifying "LANG=utf-8" indicates that the dates will be read using the C locale, and the descriptions will be encoded in UTF-8.
+Specifying "LANG=utf-8" indicates that the dates are read using the C locale, and the descriptions are encoded in UTF-8.
 This setting is usually used for the distributed calendar files.
 The "CALENDAR" variable can specify the style.
 Only 'Julian' and 'Gregorian' styles are currently supported.
 Use "CALENDAR=" to return to the default (Gregorian).

 The locale is reset to the user's default for each new file that is read so that locales from one file do not accidentally carry over into another file.

 Other lines should begin with a month and day.
 They may be entered in almost any format, either numeric or as character strings.
 If proper locale is set, national months and weekdays names can be used.
 A single asterisk ('*') matches every month.
 A day without a month matches that day of every week.
 A month without a day matches the first of that month.
 Two numbers default to the month followed by the day.
 Lines with leading tabs default to the last entered date, allowing multiple line specifications for a single date.
 "Easter" (may be followed by a positive or negative integer) is Easter for this year.
 "Paskha" (may be followed by a positive or negative integer) is Orthodox Easter for this year.
 Weekdays may be followed by "-4" ... "+5" (aliases: last, first, second, third, fourth) for moving events like "the last Monday in April".

 By convention, dates followed by an asterisk ('*') are not fixed, i.e., change from year to year.